Abhinaviitk31/Abhinaviitk31/README.md

 I am a sophomore at the Indian Institute of Technology, Kanpur, pursuing a B.S. in Mathematics and Scientific Computing.
 Currently, I am working with Machine Learning and Computational Neuroscience.

 I also have keen intererst and wish to explore other domains like:

--Machine Learning & Natural Language Processing -Reinforcement Learning
+- Machine Learning & Natural Language Processing
+- Reinforcement Learning

 ---